dfkaye/xyz/README.md

 xyz
 ===

-insane js module pattern (working name) so we can be productive again and ignore the trendy-but-wrong transpile-everything crowd.
+insane js module pattern (working name) so we can be productive again on both browser and node.js, and ignore the trendy-but-wrong transpile-everything crowd.

 ## in progress

++ [1 MAY 2014] circular dependency detection added
++ [23 - 27 APR] VACATION :)
-+ [22 APR 2014] success! big rewrite using monadic pattern
++ [22 APR 2014] SUCCESS! big rewrite using monadic pattern
 + [18 APR 2014] __STARTING OVER (sort of)__ ~ better component tests (already
 found a bug in exec()), and better model of the loading sequence and dependencies
 + [17 APR 2014] - var alias supported with `'x:=path/to/x'` ~ horrible caching
 issue resolved for alias case ~ demands a major refactoring to anticipate the path_alias and global_alias cases
-+ [9-10-11 APR 2104] node.js version "works" with mocha+should tests
++ [9-10-11 APR 2014] node.js version "works" with mocha+should tests

 ## motivation

-exorcising code demons that disturb sleep ~ https://gist.github.com/dfkaye/7390424
+exorcise code demons that disturb sleep ~ https://gist.github.com/dfkaye/7390424

 ## dojo already did that